 The City has initiated the preparation of an Environmental Justice (EJ) Element that will include policies and actions to lessen pollution burden on disproportionately-impacted neighborhoods through urban greening, lessening impacts of industrial uses on residential areas, reducing impacts of extreme heat, and other actions to reduce pollution exposure, and promote equitable access to public facilities, healthy food, safe and sanitary homes, and recreation and physical activity.
-The City will prepare an EJ Element that contains actions to improve quality of life in targeted EJ communities that focus on:The EJ Element will include:
+The EJ Element will include:

-- 1. Objectives, policies, and implementation strategies to reduce the unique or compounded health risks in disadvantaged communities by means that include but are not limited to: - a.
-Reducing pollution exposure, including improving air quality - b.
-Promoting public facilities access - c.
-Promoting food access - d.
-Promoting safe and sanitary homes - e.
-Promoting physical activity - 2.
-Objectives, policies, and implementation strategies to promote civic engagement in the public decision making process: - 3.
-Objectives, policies, and implementation strategies that prioritize improvements and programs that address the needs of disadvantaged communities
+- 1. Objectives, policies, and implementation strategies to reduce the unique or compounded health risks in disadvantaged communities by means that include but are not limited to:

+- a.
+Reducing pollution exposure, including improving air quality

+- b.
+Promoting public facilities access

+- c.
+Promoting food access

+- d.
+Promoting safe and sanitary homes

+- e.
+Promoting physical activity

+- 2. Objectives, policies, and implementation strategies to promote civic engagement in the public decision making process - 3.
+Objectives policies, and implementation strategies that prioritize improvements and programs that address the needs of disadvantaged communities